nielsbaloe/vertxui/README.md

 ### Clientside Fluent HTML

 You can also use fluent HTML, which is a lot shorter and more readable.
 Don't worry about speed, fluent HTML uses a virtual DOM behind the scenes.
-Note that an id is given to the button, but that is not the way to go in Fluent; typically you save the object as a class member (or only save the view-on-model), rather than to do all sorts of slow searches on the DOM (like document.getElementBy...).
+An id is given to the button in the example below, but that is not the way to go in Fluent; typically you save the object as a class member (or only save the view-on-model), rather than to do all sorts of slow searches on the DOM with document.getElementBy....

-		Button button = body.button("Click me").id("hello-button").onClick(evt -> clicked());
+		Button button = body.button("Click me").id("hello-button").onClick(this::clicked);
 		...

-	private void clicked() {
+	private void clicked(MouseEvent __) {
 		button.disabled(true);
 		thinking.css(Style.display, "");
 		...